pojntfx/csv2go/README.md

 # csv2go

-Generate Go code containing a multi-dimensional array with the contents of a CSV file.
+Generates Go code containing a multi-dimensional array with the contents of a CSV file.

 ## Overview

 `csv2go` is a Go code generator that takes a CSV file as it's input and creates a multidimensional array is it's output.

 ## Installation

+### Prebuilt Binaries

+Linux, macOS and Windows binaries are available on [GitHub Releases](https://github.com/pojntfx/csv2go/releases).

+### Go Package

 A Go package [is available](https://pkg.go.dev/mod/github.com/pojntfx/csv2go).